Sarah Olson, LSCSW

 My therapeutic styles include cognitive behavioral therapy (CBT), solution-focused therapy and play therapy.

-Colby Stoller, LCP-T
+Colby Stoller, LPC

 While we may share an experience with others, our journey is our own.
 I will meet you where you are on your journey and guide you to where you hope to be.
 I have a passion for the work I do with children as they are navigating their way through development.
 As a previous Kindergarten teacher, I am familiar with the demands of school as well as the importance of the social/emotional goals to be met.
 I have experience working with children with mood disorders, behavioral issues, and emotional management.
 I aim to be a resource to help my clients cope with and manage their big emotions in a safe and healthy way.
 I strive to provide a fun and safe environment for them to feel as though they belong and are cared for.